-Cosmetic periodontal surgery offers patients the ability to correct recession, which can often be unattractive.
+With our cosmetic periodontal surgery Roseville patients have the ability to correct recession, which can often be unattractive.

 This is especially important when the gums are visible when talking or smiling.
 Recession may cause your teeth to look longer than others and, in some cases, an exposed tooth root can cause severe pain because the root is exposed to extremes in temperature from different types of foods and liquids.

 If only a few teeth are affected in a particular area, often a sub-epithelial connective tissue graft is the recommended treatment of choice.
 However, if several teeth in a particular area or an entire dental arch is affected, the use of acellular dermal matrix may be recommended.
 For more information on this product please visit: The Use of PerioDerm™ for Root Coverage and Correction of Insufficient Attached Gingiva

 Once the cause of the recession, or defect, is determined, cosmetic periodontal surgery can repair the defect, correct pain and/or sensitivity, and help prevent further recession and bone loss.